Skip to main content

 If you are drowning in daily debits

-How to Actually Get Out of an MCA Stack
+How to actually get out of an MCA stack

 A merchant cash advance is not a loan.
 It is a sale of your future revenue, repaid by a fixed amount pulled from your account every business day or every week.
 One advance is survivable.
 The trouble starts when a second, third, or fourth gets stacked on top, each with its own daily pull.
 The debits hit before you have made a dime that day, and the effective cost often runs far past what any bank would ever charge.